adaltas/node-csv/readme.md

 Options are:

 -   *delimiter*
-    Default to the delimiter read option
+    Default to the delimiter read option.

 -   *quote*
-    Default to the quote read option
+    Default to the quote read option.

 -   *escape*
-    Default to the escape read option
+    Default to the escape read option.

+-   *columns*
+    List of fields, apply when `transform` return an object, order matters, see the transform and the columns sections below.

 -   *encoding*
-    Default to 'utf8'
+    Default to 'utf8', apply when a writable stream is created.

 -   *lineBreaks*
     String used to delimite record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; default to 'auto' (discovered in source).